 path = os.path.join("/Users/James/tutorials", "index.html") print(path)

 This code returns: /Users/James/tutorials/index.html.
-The os.path.join method continues from the absolute path component we have specified (“/Users/James/tutorials”) and the joining adds index.html to the end of the existing path.
+The os.path.join method continues from the absolute path component we have specified (“/Users/James/tutorials”).
+We add index.html to the end of the path.

 Handily, the os.path.join method inserts forward slashes (which are called “directory separators”) when they are needed.
 This makes it a more convenient way of combining file path names than manually concatenating them.

-Let’s write a program that calculates the path of a file called “index.html” in the folder “tutorials/web/” which is inside our current working directory.
+Let’s write combine the file name “index.html” in the folder “tutorials/web/”.
+This file is inside our current working directory.

 We’ll start by importing the os library: